Midsummer Scene celebrates its fifth season this year as the only English theatre festival in Southeastern Europe.

 In 2016 we celebrated another important anniversary – 400 years since Shakespeare’s death.
 Therefore, we chose his most famous play that holds a special significance for Dubrovnik: Hamlet.
 It was also the first time that the titular role was played by a woman on a major Croatian stage.

-Season 2017 sees the return to A Midsummer Night’s Dream with a brand new version directed by Helen Tennison, who has directed the festival’s headline productions in the previous two seasons.
+Season 2017 saw the return to A Midsummer Night’s Dream with a brand new version directed by Helen Tennison, who has directed the festival’s headline productions in the previous two seasons.
+Following the great success of our last season and responding to the audience demand, Helen is returning this year with the same production.